tfchurch/sumo-hakyll/pages/otherevents.md

 provided.
 Bring your work and join us on **Tuesdays from 7:00 to 10:00 PM in room 380-381U**!

-If you have any questions about Homework Night, please contact Ravi Fernando at rkf12346@stanford.edu.
+If you have any questions about Homework Night, please contact Amr Mohamed at amr1@stanford.edu.
 $end$

 $halfbox$